David Shuster

-David Martin Shuster (born July 22, 1967) is an American television journalist and talk radio host.
-He most recently served as principal anchor and managing editor for i24 News, previously serving as an anchor for MSNBC and worked for Fox News, CNN, Current TV, The Young Turks and Al Jazeera America.
+David Martin Shuster (born July 22, 1967) is an American television journalist.
+Shuster previously served as principal anchor and managing editor for i24 News, previously working as an anchor for MSNBC and worked for Fox News, CNN, Current TV, The Young Turks, and Al Jazeera America.

 Shuster's career at MSNBC included anchoring prime time breaking news coverage of the death of Michael Jackson, the passage in Congress of historic health care reform, and the deadly earthquake in Haiti.
 He was suspended from MSNBC in April 2010 after secretly auditioning for a new CNN show.
 After MSNBC, Shuster was hired to serve as "primary substitute anchor" for Current TV's re-launch of Countdown with Keith Olbermann.
 In January 2012, Shuster began hosting his own syndicated political talk radio show.
 In July 2013, he was hired to host a show on Al Jazeera America.

 Early and personal life

 Shuster was born to a Jewish family in Bloomington, Indiana, the son of Arnold Shuster of Bloomington and Susan Klein of Nashville, Indiana, and stepson of Robert Agranoff (married to his mother) and Rose Mahern-Shuster (married to his father).
 He has one living brother, Jonathan.

 David Shuster graduated in 1985 from Bloomington High School South, and with honors from the University of Michigan.
 He earned a Master's in Public Policy at Georgetown University.
 He married journalist Julianna Goldman on May 27, 2007, at the Sixth & I Historic Synagogue in Washington, D.C.
 On January 10, 2011, The Washington Post reported that Goldman and Shuster had separated.
 They had no children.

 On July 23, 2012, Shuster announced his engagement to Kera Rennert, a television writer and producer.
-Shuster and Rennert married on February 16, 2013, at the Angel Orensanz Foundation for Contemporary Art in New York City and welcomed their first child in 2013.
+Shuster and Rennert married on February 16, 2013, at the Angel Orensanz Foundation for Contemporary Art in New York City and had their first child in 2013.